You are here

 - If your primary concern is grammar and mechanics, we are happy to read a short portion of your thesis focusing on those issues.
 Based on our reading of that portion of your theses, we can then recommend strategies for how you can revise and copy edit the rest of your thesis.

-The Writing Commons does not provide copy editing or proofreading services.
+The Writing Commons does not provide copy editing or proofreading services, and our writing consultants are not trained experts in this area.
 Rather, writing consultants focus on global concerns (e.g. development of ideas, claims and evidence, structure and organization) and guide writers in a goal-oriented conversation about their writing.
 During this process, writing consultants will point out particular patterns they see in your writing (e.g. inconsistent verb tenses, punctuation errors, subject/verb agreement) and support you in learning how to correct those mistakes in your current and future drafts.
-Consultants will not proofread written documents for errors.